Close

 Why Does ROI Matter?

-ROI matters because it helps you assess the success of your investments.
+ROI meaning matters because it helps you assess the success of your investments.
 Whether you put your money into stocks, real estate, a business, or even education, you want to know whether it is a good or bad deal.
 ROI gives you a clear picture of whether your investment is paying off or if it is time to rethink your strategy.

 How to Calculate ROI?

-ROI = (Net Profit / Cost of Investment) x 100
+Return on Investment= (Net Profit / Cost of Investment) x 100

-• Net Profit is the income you have earned from the investment minus any associated expenses or costs.
+• Net Profit is the income you have earned from the investment minus any associated expenses or costs

 • Cost of Investment is the initial amount of money you put into the investment.

-ROI = (2,000 / 10,000) x 100 = 20%
+Return on Investment = (2,000 / 10,000) x 100 = 20%

 Parameters for Measuring ROI